 - MOTOR CORTEX: I couldn't help seeing those impulsive neurons like drivers at rush hour.
 Jostling.
 Gridlock.
 Road rage.
 What our impulses lead to!

 - OCCIPITAL: the brain's visual processor, at the back end of the brain.
 Images really are all flipped left-right, then split, and reconstructed into a 3-D picture.
 It resembles a Chinese master chef carving vegetables.
 What we see isn't raw reality, but stir-fried truth.

 - PARIETAL: the side-lobes have specialized areas for language and socialization.
 I was an outcast kid; I never developed these normally.
 But which came first?
 Was I autistic, thus shunned?
 Or did solitude stunt my pariah-tal development?

 - HEMISPHERES: split-brain research fascinates me.
 Two personalities coexist, scarcely aware they're separate, see themselves as one.
 The mere word "I" seems to hold us together.
 Am "I" really a program, one that can even run on distributed hardware?

 - CORPUS CALLOSUM: this connector between our brain-hemispheres always reminded me of the Bridge of Khazad-Dum in The Lord of the Rings--poor Gandalf falls into the abyss between hemispheres!
 Ooh, it's all so Jungian!
 It was only a small step from here to a grumpy divorce where you see your ex as a Balrog--after all, if your corpus callosum is cut, the lobes live in the same house but separate bedrooms.
 Like a sham marriage.

 - BROCA'S BRAIN is a classic book on early brain science.
-But Broca's abilities and character didn't change after head trauma; he just studied a patient who change.
-But it alliterated nicely.
-And some days I'd like to drop who I are.
+Broca was a researcher with a patient who changed profoundly after brain trauma.
+On some days I'd like to drop who I are.
+We am.
 But I remain...